-This paper is organized as follows.
+The article is organized as follows.
 In Section \ref{sec:pre}, we give a brief review of stable convergence and its fundamental properties.
-Section \ref{sec:limittheorem} contains the statements and proofs of our main results on stable convergence of conditional law.
-The main tool of the derivation is the set of martingale limit theorems in \cite{J97}.
-In Section \ref{sec:applications}, an application of these limit theorems to the Euler method for continuous-time nonlinear filtering is discussed.
-We rely on the ``change of measure'' approach (via Girsanov's theorem) in order to construct numerical schemes.
-First, we deal with a simple case in which the Euler method is applied to only Girsanov's density.
-Second, we tackle a more complicated problem with the Euler method for both $(X_t)_{t\in[0,1]}$ and Girsanov's density.
+Section \ref{sec:limittheorem} contains the statements and proofs of our main results in terms of stable convergence of conditional law.
+The main tool of the derivation is maritingale limit theorems in \cite{J97}.
+In Section \ref{sec:applications}, an application of the limit theorems to the Euler method for continuous-time nonlinear filtering is discussed.
+We rely on the ``change of measure'' approach via Girsanov's theorem in order to construct numerical schemes.
+First, we deal with a simple case where the Euler method is only applied to the Girsanov's density.
+Second, we tackle a more complicated problem in the Euler method for both $(X_t)_{t \in [0,1]}$ and the Girsanov's density.